 Miller ran for Congress in California's 33rd Congressional district in 2014, winning the endorsement of the Los Angeles Times as "best suited...to revitalize the stalled conversations currently dominating Washington," along with praise for his "keen analytical mind and a set of creative and forward-looking proposals."

 In his business life, Miller began his career at McKinsey & Company and then served as a senior advisor there from 2004 to 2014, where he served corporate, nonprofit and government clients on issues of strategy, policy and communications.
 Miller currently serves on the board of directors of Brighter, a health/dental marketplace start-up backed by venture firms Benchmark and Mayfield.

-Earlier in his career, Miller held senior posts in both government and business.
-Miller served as a Senior Advisor in the White House Office of Management and Budget from 1993 to 1995, where his duties included managing the staff work for presidential decision making on the budget, and leading management studies both for OMB and the White House.
+Earlier Miller served as Senior Advisor in the White House Office of Management and Budget from 1993 to 1995.
 From 1991 to 1992 he was a White House Fellow, serving as Special Assistant to the Chairman of the Federal Communications Commission.
-Prior to his government service, Mr. Miller did a stint with McKinsey, where from 1989 to 1991 he managed strategy and organization assignments for media and retail companies.

 Download hi-resolution photos: